 - Majora's Mask.
-The opening sequence requires you to play through 3 in-game days (roughly 2 hours) in which you are essentially item-less and aren't allowed to leave the central hub town, and until you do so, YOU CAN'T EVEN SAVE.
+The opening sequence requires you to play through 3 in-game days (roughly 2 hours) in which you are essentially item-less and aren't allowed to leave the central hub town, and until you do so, YOU CAN'T EVEN SAVEnote .
 By the way, if you fail to do all of the required tasks within the 3 in-game days, you have to start over from the first day, when you arrive at the town.
-At least you still can talk to s scarecrow to fast-forward the remaining time until the last hours after you've done everything it takes to reach the conclusión of this prologue.
+At least you still can talk to a scarecrow to fast-forward the remaining time until the last hours after you've done everything it takes to reach the conclusion of this prologue.

-- Skyward Sword was apparently intent on averting this, though there was difficulty concerning a scene where Link saves Zelda, as this was important to show their relationship.
+- Skyward Sword was apparently intent on averting this, though there was difficulty concerning a scene where Zelda saves Link, as this was important to show their relationship.
 So they cut out many scenes.